 As ever, size, price and intended usage are key to your decision, but keep in mind some of the options too.
 Your driving style will determine whether you want impact-mitigation seats, traditional jockey seats, benches or leaning posts.
 Your budget and usage will also dictate whether you want cheaper PVC tubes or a harder wearing (and more expensive) Hypalon collar.

 Again, an open deck is more versatile for fishing, watersports, diving and load carrying but if you want a simple cruiser or a sunny, sociable platform, then lounging spaces and a heads in the console (or even an overnighting cabin) might take priority.
 The power options, like the hull shape and fit-out, will be decided by your usage, so you need to decide what kind of boater you are - a briny tough guy or a Monaco playboy; a hard-arsed offshore speed merchant or a low-octane, fairweather family man.
 Work it out (be honest) and select your boat accordingly.
-Also read RIB buying guide: Which RIB to buy?.
+Also read our RIB buying guide.

 Power cruisers: all about the cabin